Old Andado Track

 The average annual rainfall is only 150mm.
 Daily maximum temperatures average almost 40 degrees Celsius in January.
 In such a harsh environment, only a few shrubs and grasses manage to survive.
 The Acacia peuce thrives, growing to heights of 17 metres and it is estimated it can live for up to 500 years.

-Acacia peuce is found in three places, near Boulia and Birdsville in Queensland and 40km north of Old Andado Homestead in the Mac Clarke Conservation Reserve.
-In the first half of this century many of the trees were cut down to build stockyards and shelters, even though the wood is so hard it won’t take nails (larger images here).
+Acacia peuce is found in three places, near Boulia and Birdsville in Queensland and 40km north of Old Andado Homestead in the Mac Clark Conservation Reserve.
+In the first half of this century many of the trees were cut down to build stockyards and shelters.
+This was despite the wood being so hard it won’t easily take nails.

 Andado is the largest station bordering the Simpson Desert and is located further into the desert than any other property.
 Andado, is 10,859 square kilometres and is the third largest single station in the Northern territory (about 2,000 square kilometres smaller than Wave Hill and Brunette Downs).
 The old Andado Track experience was fantastic and some day I would love to venture there again.